hygorluz/ScrapyTest/README.md

 # WikiCrawler
-A test of the Scrapy Crawling Framework
+A test of the Scrapy Crawling Framework + MongoDB